 Special Circumstances: If your practice has teenage patients who use your patient portal, you may need to manually grant them access to their own records after they reach emancipation age.
 Or, if an adult patient has a guardian, that person may need to be granted access to the patient’s record.
 For help working with individual portal accounts, read Patient Portal User Account Administration.

 Configure the Practice Address that Appears in My Kid’s Chart

-If your practice uses PCC’s Care Center features to manage patients for several different pediatric office that use the same practice database, you may want to set which office address each patient portal user will see when they log into My Kid’s Chart.
+If your practice uses PCC’s Care Center features to manage patients for several different pediatric offices that use the same practice database, you may want to set which office address each patient portal user will see when they log into My Kid’s Chart.

 Use the Practice Preferences tool to set which location address appears in the patient portal, as well as on the Health Information Summary report.

 After setting this option, the patient portal and the Health Information Summary will automatically display either your practice’s default address or the patient’s care center address.
 If the patient has no care center assigned, they will see the practice’s default address instead.

 If a parent has several patients who visit physicians at different care centers, both addresses will appear for them when they log in to My Kid’s Chart.